covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 All ``assort_by`` variables must be categorical.
 Individuals who have the same value in all ``assort_by`` variables belong to one group.

+The matching probabilities for the assortative matching process are collected in probability matrices (also called transition matrices).
+A probability matrix is a square matrix in which rows sum to one.
+The element in row i and column j describes is the probability that someone from group i meets a person from group j.

-Often the total number of groups (n_groups) is very high and the full group probability matrix, i.e. the matrix that describes how likely it is that an individual from group i meets someone from group j has n_groups * n_groups entries.
+Often the total number of groups (n_groups) is very high and the full group probability matrix has n_groups * n_groups entries.
 Thus it is not possible to estimate this matrix precisely, without imposing some further structure.

-There are three ways of specifying the probabilities.
+There are three ways of specifying the group probability matrix.
 In all cases, we first create one probability matrix per assort_by variable and combine them to the full group probability matrix, assuming independence.

-Here are the three ways of describing the per-variable matrices (starting with the most parsimonious one):
+Here are the three ways of describing the per-variable probability matrices (starting with the most parsimonious one):

 1. Specifying one probability per assort_by variable.
 This is the probability of meeting someone with the same value of the assort_by variable.
 The remaining probability mass